avrj/table-tennis/README.md

 # Keeping count of table tennis points
 **The idea:**

-Keep count of table tennis points with buttons connected to a microcontroller, which passes the points to a MQTT broker via WiFi.
+Keep count of table tennis points with wireless 433 Mhz buttons connected to a microcontroller, which passes the points to a MQTT broker via WiFi.
 Show the points in real time in a browser window.

 **Feature ideas:**